-- Drawings/layout showing - proposed building cooling system (for new cooling systems) - mode of ventilation of spaces - location of the plant room and cooling towers - Technical specifications and product information of the various components of the cooling system (for new cooling systems) and air distribution system designed and installed - Part load performance curves, pump head (for pumps of new cooling systems) and fan static pressure calculations - For Gold PLUS and Platinum projects: Detailed calculations of fan input power for each PAU, AHU and FCU in the building based on operational design load - Detailed calculations of the DSE that include the cooling load profile in the prescribed format as shown in the worked examples

-\The DCS company shall submit the following documentation to BCA for BCA to issue clearance to adopt Path B. If the submission is satisfactory, BCA shall issue clearance, valid for 3 years from the date of issue.
-The developer/ owner of the building targeting Green Mark rating should check with the DCS company early in the project stage on the plant's eligibility to adopt Path B:

-- Completed Energy Audit Report of the DCS plant and proof of installation of M&V instrumentation (compliance with Verification requirements under section P.14 Permanent Instrumentation for the Measurement and Verification of Air Conditioning Systems).
-The report shall be endorsed by PE(Mechanical) or Energy Auditor of the plant - Operating conditions, energy efficiency and schematics of the equipment and measurement instrumentation of the DCS plant

-Energy efficiency roadmap of the DCS plant and commitment by the DCS company that the efficiency of the equipment within the defined DCS Plant Boundary shall be 0.65 kW/RT or better by 2025.
-The roadmap shall include the retrofitting plans and plant efficiency target at years 2016, 2019, 2022 and 2025

-- Area and operating hours of the spaces served by the air-conditioning system - Compliance with verification requirements under P.14 Permanent Instrumentation for the Measurement and Verification of Water-Cooled Chilled Water Plant where applicable - Chilled-water plants: Completed Energy Audit Report (Green Mark NRB: 2015) endorsed by PE(Mechanical) or Energy Auditor including the power for the air distribution system detailing the total operational performance measured over a 1 week period.
-(The Report template may be found at https://www1.bca.gov.sg/docs/default-source/docs-corp- buildsg/sustainability/annexb energy audit report.doc)
+Documentation Re quirements Design Stage Drawings/layout showing - proposed building cooling system (for new cooling systems) mode of ventilation of spaces location of the plant room and cooling towers Technical specifications and product information of the various components of the cooling system (for new cooling systems) and air distribution system designed and installed Part load performance curves, pump head (for pumps of new cooling systems) and fan static pressure calculations For Gold^{PLUS} and Platinum projects: Detailed calculations of fan input power for each PAU, AHU and FCU in the building based on operational design load Detailed calculations of the DSE that include the cooling load profile in the prescribed format as shown in the worked examples The DCS company shall submit the following documentation to BCA for BCA to issue clearance to adopt Path B. If the submission is satisfactory, BCA shall issue clearance, valid for 3 years from the date of issue.
+The developer/ owner of the building targeting Green Mark rating should check with the DCS company early in the project stage on the plant's eligibility to adopt Path B: Completed Energy Audit Report of the DCS plant and proof of installation of M&V instrumentation (compliance with Verification requirements under section P.14 Permanent Instrumentation for the Measurement and Verification of Air Conditioning Systems).
+The report shall be endorsed by PE(Mechanical) or Energy Audit or of the plant Operating conditions, energy efficiency and schematics of the equipment and measurement instrumentation of the DCS plant and commitment by the DCS company that the efficiency of the equipment within the defined DCS Plant Boundary shall be 0.65 kW/RT or Operation Document (for handover to FM) Deter by 2023 The fourning binn metade the fetrofitting plant and plant children y darger at years 2016, 2019, 2022 and 2025 Area and operating hours of the spaces served by the air-conditioning system Compliance with verification requirements under P.14 Permanent Instrumentation for the Measurement and Verification of Water-Cooled Chilled Water Plant where applicable Chilled-water plants: Completed Energy Audit Report (Green Mark NRB: 2015) endorsed by PE(Mechanical) or Energy Auditor including the power for the air distribution system detailing the total operational performance measured over a 1 week period.
+(The Report template may be found at https://www1.bca.qov.sq/docs/default-source/docs-corp-buildsg/sustainability/annexb_energy_audit_report.doc) Unitary/ split systems: Power consumption of the unitary systems DCS: For Path A, as per in-house chilled water plants but both the PE/ EA of the plant and of the customer building shall endorse the Report For Path B, as per-in house chilled water plants but only for the air distribution system, endorsed by PE/ EA of the customer building.
+Valid clearance from BCA to adopt Path B shall be shown (Note: As-built drawings showing the connection and supply of cooling provision between the building owner and the DCS company when the customer building is reasonably occupied shall be provided to calculate the annual cooling demand of the customer building.
+As-Built Purchase

-Document (for

-Operation

-handover to FM)

-- Unitary/split systems: Power consumption of the unitary systems - DCS: For Path A, as per in-house chilled water plants but both the PE/EA of the plant and of the customer building shall endorse the Report For Path B, as per-in house chilled water plants but only for the air distribution system, endorsed by PE/EA of the customer building.
-Valid clearance from BCA to adopt Path B shall be shown - (Note: As-built drawings showing the connection and supply of cooling provision between the building owner and the DCS company shall be submitted.
-At least one month's bill paid by the customer building to the DCS company when the customer building is reasonably occupied shall be provided to calculate the annual cooling demand of the customer building)

-As-Built